oanda/apidocs/README.md

 ![](https://raw.github.com/oanda/apidocs/master/images/oanda_header.png)
 =========

-**Disclaimer**: The OANDA API is currently in draft and is not open to the general public.
+**Disclaimer**: The OANDA API is currently available for use in our developer sandbox, where you are free to develop and test your apps.
+To use the API with production accounts, please email us at api@oanda.com.

 <table>
 	<tr>